clemensv/avrotize/specs/avrotize-schema.md

 }
 ```

+In Avrotize Schema, the `date` logical type MAY additionally annotate the
+`string` primitive type.
+In this case, the string value is an [RFC
+3339](https://tools.ietf.org/html/rfc3339) "full-date" string, i.e. a date
+without a time component.

 #### 3.8.4. time-millis

 The `time-millis` logical type represents a time of day with millisecond
 precision.

+In Avro Schema, the `time-millis` logical type annotates the `int` primitive
+type.
 It is defined as the number of milliseconds after midnight.
-The
-`time-millis` logical type annotates the `int` primitive type.

 Example: